kailaix/ADCME.jl/README.md

 ![](docs/src/assets/demo.png)

-The ADCME library (**A**utomatic **D**ifferentiation Library for **C**omputational and **M**athematical **E**ngineering) aims at generic and scalable inverse modeling with gradient-based optimization techniques.
-It has [TensorFlow](https://www.tensorflow.org/) as the automatic differentiation and parallel computing backends.
-The dataflow model adopted by the framework enables researchers to do high-performance inverse modeling *without substantial effort after implementing the forward simulation*.
+The ADCME library (**A**utomatic **D**ifferentiation Library for **C**omputational and **M**athematical **E**ngineering) aims at generic and scalable inverse modeling in scientific computing with gradient-based optimization techniques.
+It is built on the deep learning framework [TensorFlow](https://www.tensorflow.org/), which provides the automatic differentiation and parallel computing backend.
+The dataflow model adopted by the framework makes it suitable for high performance computing and inverse modeling in scientific computing.

 Several features of the library are

 * *MATLAB-style syntax*.
 Write `A*B` for matrix production instead of `tf.matmul(A,B)`.
 * *Custom operators*.
-Implement operators in C/C++ for bottleneck parts; incorporate legacy code or specially designed C/C++ code in `ADCME`.
+Implement operators in C/C++ for bottleneck parts; incorporate legacy code or specially designed C/C++ code in `ADCME`; differentiate implicit schemes.
 * *Numerical Scheme*.
 Easy to implement numerical schemes for solving PDEs.
 * *Static graphs*.
 Compilation time computational graph optimization; automatic parallelism for your simulation codes.
 * *Custom optimizers*.
 Large scale constrained optimization?
 Use `CustomOptimizer` to integrate your favorite optimizer.
+* *Sparse linear algebra*.
+Sparse linear algebra library tailored for scientific computing.

-Start building your forward and inverse modeling on top of the million-dollar [TensorFlow](https://www.tensorflow.org/) project with ADCME today!
+Start building your forward and inverse modeling using ADCME today!

 | Documentation                                                |
 | ------------------------------------------------------------ |